rcywang/mpx_submission/submission.md

 The learner has two choices:

-1. Minimise M_Ĉ(X) and prioritise optimisation, but may not converge to the global optimum – an ‘optimiser’.
+1. *Minimise* M<sub>Ĉ</sub>(X) and prioritise optimisation, but may not converge to the global optimum – an ‘optimiser’.
-2. Maximise Σ^2_Ĉ and investigate areas in which learner is most uncertain, formulating hypotheses and updating the model based on experimental data – a ‘scientist’.
+2. *Maximise* Σ<sup>2</sup><sub>Ĉ</sub> and investigate areas in which learner is most uncertain, formulating hypotheses and updating the model based on experimental data – a ‘scientist’.

 or alternatively, a blended choice